uQr/cordova-docs/tutorial-gulp/gulp-ci.md

     }
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-	Note that you may also opt to use node module from inside your project so you can modify it.
+	Note that you may also opt to use the node module from inside your project so you can modify it.
 To do this, you can simply add taco-team-build.js to the root of your project and require “./taco-team-build” instead of “taco-team-build”.

 2. Create a gulpfile.js file in the root of your project if you do not already have one.
 We’ll cover what goes in it in the next section.